Tonic990/VirtualMusik/README.md

 - `/unblock` - unblock people you blocked for using your bot
 - `/blocklist` - show the list of all people who's blocked for using your bot

-### pm-permit 💬
-- `.yes` - approve user for sending message to assistant
-- `.no` - disapprove user for sending message to assistant

-## 🔎 Support Inline Search
+## 🔎 Inline Search Support
+- just type the bot username in any chat, example: "`@VeezMusicBot Faded Alan Walker`", then bot will give you a results of the query you search in inline mode.

 ## Heroku Deployment 💜
-The easy way to host this bot, deploy to Heroku
+The easy way to host this bot, deploy to Heroku, Change the app country to Europe (it will help to make the bot stable).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/levina-lab/veezmusic)